-Whether it's Sandy Springs or Atlanta, glaucoma consultations go in a similar fashion.
+Whether it’s Sandy Springs or around the Atlanta area, glaucoma consultations go in a similar fashion.
 Testing for glaucoma involves the measurement of intraocular pressure (IOP) within the eye.
 The pressure in your eye changes over the course of the day, this change is called the diurnal variation.
 People with glaucoma may have wider swings in pressure than unaffected people.
-For most people eye pressure is highest in the morning and lower during the evening and while sleeping.
-We provide testing for fluctuations in eye pressure at all of our locations including Atlanta and Sandy Springs.
+For most people, eye pressure is highest in the morning and lower during the evening and while sleeping.
+We provide testing for fluctuations in eye pressure at all of our locations in the Atlanta and northern Georgia area.

 Because eye pressure fluctuates during the day, doctors monitor people diagnosed with glaucoma to accurately assess their progress and to make sure that the medication is working as desired.
 Doctors also monitor the eye pressure of people who are not diagnosed to ensure that eye pressure fluctuates in a typical manner.

-If an individual is strongly predisposed for glaucoma, the dark room adaption test will help doctors rule out glaucoma.
+If an individual is strongly predisposed to glaucoma, the darkroom adaption test will help doctors rule out glaucoma.
 In this test, patients are placed in a dark room for an hour to an hour and a half while their eye pressure is measured regularly.
-If the patient has a tendency for developing closed angle glaucoma, eye pressure can rise during the process helping the doctor assess the status of the patient.
-The dark room proactive test is available in many of our locations including Atlanta and Sandy Springs.
+If the patient has a tendency for developing closed-angle glaucoma, eye pressure can arise during the process helping the doctor assess the status of the patient.
+The darkroom proactive test is available in many of our locations around Atlanta.

 Mapping the visual field is referred to as perimetry.
 There are two basic methods of perimetry: kinetic and static.
-The static methods uses a still object.
+The static methods use a still object.
 A source of light is illuminated briefly and patients are asked if they saw or didn't see the light.
-In static threshold perimetry the light gets more and more intense from dim to bright until is visible.
+In static threshold perimetry, the light gets more and more intense from dim to bright until it is visible.

 Visual field testing allows doctors to gain important information about many of the blindness-causing diseases.
 Early detection and close monitoring of the progress of glaucoma enhances a patient’s chance of treatment success.

-Through the retina tomograph doctors can categorize a patient as"glaucoma suspect" which means that the patient has borderline symptoms, in this case a suspicious looking optic nerve head.
+Through the retina tomograph, doctors can categorize a patient as "glaucoma suspect".
+This means that the patient has borderline symptoms and a suspicious-looking optic nerve head.
 With the retina tomograph, a single laser beam is directed onto the optic nerve on the back of the retina.
 The beam scans the optic nerve and information is acquired by a computer for analysis.
 This procedure is painless and is a live image of the eye's interior.

 Gonioscopy is an evaluation technique for the angle of the eye.
-This is a procedure that seeks to differentiate a healthy eye from one that tends towards certain kinds of glaucoma.
+This is a procedure that seeks to differentiate a healthy eye from one that leans towards certain kinds of glaucoma.

-The procedure includes administering an anesthetic drop for the comfort of the patient.
-Then a special mirrored contact lens is placed on the eye.
-Through this lens doctors can observe what cannot be seen by more common procedures.
-The procedure is available at many of our locations including Atlanta and Sandy Springs.
+The gonioscopy procedure includes administering an anesthetic drop or gel for the comfort of the patient.
+Then a special mirrored lens is placed on the eye.
+Through this lens, doctors can observe what cannot be seen by more common procedures.
+The procedure is available at all of our Thomas Eye Group locations.